Canelo’s boxing style is without a doubt one of the best and most exciting to watch in the sport today.

 The Mexican has a mixed style where he primarily looks to counter punch or use smart combination punching to create openings for the head and body shots.
-It is not your traditional ‘Mexican Boxing Style’, although in more recent times his style has developed cause more calculated pressure on his competitors, especially in his second fight with Golovkin, Danny Jacobs and Amir Khan.
+It is not your traditional ‘Mexican Boxing Style’, although in more recent times his style has developed cause more calculated pressure on his competitors, especially in his second fight against Golovkin, Danny Jacobs and Sergey Kovalev.

 Canelo is also not the tallest for the weight divisions he fights in, standing at only 5 ft 9.
 Many fighters would consider this a disadvantage, but Canelo uses his flaws as an advantage by luring opponents in with high guard defense before using quick head or waist movement to dodge shots and countering.

 His style is definitely something he has perfected over many years of hard work in the gym, but there are many techniques you can learn from his boxing style.
 Check out my article on how to train like Canelo here.

 Counter Punching and Defense

 The counter punch is one the things I most love about Canelo Alvarez, especially because he is so devastating at it!
 One of the best punches he uses is actually a very basic boxing technique which you will learn at any boxing gym you walk into.
 Slipping the jab and countering with a (powerful) right hand.
 The Mexican likes to lure his opponent to jab by leaning forward or pawing/feinting his own jab to trap them.
 This can be damaging for any opponent not expecting the counter punch.
 See below:

 I doubt Canelo will have any problems closing the distance or nullifying Fielding’s jab tomorrow night.
 In fact, I wouldn’t be surprised if he out-jabbed the taller man before breaking him down with body shots.
 Here’s how he’ll do it … pic.twitter.com/OGXk6SJaap